iam-manzoor/Python-Learning/Day-3/README.md

       - `pop` works on the index. `remove` works on the value.
 The first occurance of the element will be removed.
     - To list the methods supported by List. execute `print(dir(list))`
     - When you print method operations it will return `None`.
 You have to print list variable.
-    - `sort` methos also sorts the strins in the list.
+    - `sort` method also sorts the strings in the list.

 2. **Tuples in Python**
    - A built-in data type that lets us create immutable sequence of values.